Cheryl (singer): Public image

 As a member of Girls Aloud, Cheryl was initially recognised as a teen idol.
 She mentioned her rise to stardom: "[...] it was a really difficult transition to go through.
 Coming in to this industry and being an object. [...]
 I really struggled with that adjustment."
 She felt "uncomfortable" in wearing "short skirts and some outfits that were quite sexy" as a member of the group, but said "it wasn't trying to be sexual.
 I would never do something I didn't want to do".
 Her relationship with footballer Ashley Cole was subject of intense media scrutiny and she was labelled a football "WAG", a term she found "derogatory".

-Cheryl's popularity grew significantly during her stint on The X Factor in its heyday, and the British press called her a "nation's sweetheart".
+Cheryl's popularity grew significantly during her 2008–2011 stint on The X Factor, and the British press called her a "nation's sweetheart".
 As a judge, she was noted for her style, "disarming compassion and sensitivity".
 The Telegraph's Bryony Gordon dubbed her a "Princess Diana for the X Factor generation."
 Cheryl also received criticism.
 In 2010, The Guardian's Simon Hattenstone wrote about the public perception of her: "One day she might be the stoic saint coping with marital adversity or the Mother Teresa of The X Factor, smiling beatifically as her kids perform for her; the next she might be the hard-nosed bitch who lip-syncs her way through a 'live' TV performance while her X Factor wannabes have to do it for real, and who is happy to advertise L'Oréal shampoo while wearing hair extensions."
 Alice Vincent of The Telegraph remarked that "Cheryl's career has been pockmarked by tales of demanding behaviour and superciliary attitude".
 Gordon, however, described her as being "self-critical" and "very polite about everything".

 Cheryl has become a recognised and photographed style icon, being referred to as a "fashionista" by the press.
 During her television appearances, she wore "a string of fashion-forward outfits from Givenchy and Preen, to McQueen and Missoni."
-In both 2009 and 2010, she was named the best dressed woman by Glamour Magazine, after 14,000 votes from the magazine's readers were counted.
+In both 2009 and 2010, she was named the best dressed woman by Glamour magazine, after 14,000 votes from the magazine's readers were counted.
 She has been photographed for the covers of British Vogue, Elle and Harper's Bazaar.
 She has won Glamour Women of the Year Awards for TV Personality and Best Dressed and Style Network Award for Best Dressed Woman and Style Icon of the Decade.
 In February 2009, she appeared on the cover of British Vogue.
 The media coverage of her appearance in the magazine boosted the magazine's circulation to 240,000, its best ever February figure.
 Cheryl topped FHM's 100 Sexiest Women in the World list in 2009 and 2010.
 In March 2010, she was declared by research company Millward Brown as the second most powerful celebrity in Britain.
 In October 2010, a wax statue of her was added to the gallery of Madame Tussauds in London at a cost of approximately £150,000.
 The waxwork was removed from public display in August 2019.